VampireChicken12/Minecraft-Discord-Chat-Bridge/README.md

 The following things are sent to minecraft chat from the configured Discord channel.

-Links, Role mentions, Member mentions, Channel mentions
+Chat messages, Links, Role mentions, Member mentions, Channel mentions

 Channel mentions and links are clickable in the minecraft chat, When hovering over name in square brackets the user's username and discriminator and ID will be shown